Key iPhone Source Code Gets Posted On GitHub - Slashdot

 If you were focuses on graphics, you were a candidate for XP because of that alone.
 If you were connecting to a PDC and using shares, you wanted 2K.
 At least your IT staff did, it was significantly more stable than XP, whether because Microsoft limited the networking code in XP or not.

-Re: "This is the biggest leak in history," - Get b (Score:1, Funny)
+Re: "This is the biggest leak in history," - Get b (Score:2, Funny)

 Also significant, as a result of the leak, large parts of Windows 2000 code was incorporated into the Linux kernel.
 This gave Linux a strong boost during a time that it was struggling against BSD.